Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 <!-- by MH -->

 Combinatorial sets are used to study a wide variety of modifications to a base crystal structure through atomic substituion of elements at particular atomic positions.
-To this end it is possible to specify what elements are substituted for each element in a structure and specify a different substituion rule for each position in the atomic structure as well.
+To this end it is possible to specify what elements are substituted for each atomic site in a structure and specify a different substituion rule for each position as well.

-To activate this capability, go to the `Create Job` webpage.
-On this page near the upper right corner of the three dimensional window showing the visual representation of the atoms you will see a box called `Activate Comibinatorial`.
-If you click on this button new functionality will appear on your screen that may not be immediately self-explanatory.
-To get more information to read on how to set up the combinatorics, click on the `i` information button.
-The contents of that page are also displayed below as well.
+To activate combinatorial set generation, go to `Create Job` webpage.
+On this page near the upper right corner of the structure visualization you will see the corresponding button.
+To get more information to read on how to set up the combinatorics, click on the <i class="zmdi zmdi-info"></i> button.
+The contents of the page are also displayed below.

 # Feature Overview

 This feature lets users create multiple jobs at the same time using a combinatorial set of materials and input templates for workflows.

 The combinatorial part is reflected in 2 input fields: `basis` and `lattice basis`